untitledstartup/coffeelint-ruby/README.md

-NOTE: Mighty Folk: This gem was forked from https://github.com/zmbush/coffeelint-ruby because the official Gem hasn't received updates since 2016, and is using the method `File.exists?` which has been deprecated and removed from Ruby 3.4 (in favor of `File.exist?`).
+Forked from https://github.com/zmbush/coffeelint-ruby because the official Gem hasn't received updates since 2016, and is using the method `File.exists?` which has been deprecated and removed from Ruby 3.4 (in favor of `File.exist?`).

-The "fork" was done by making an empty private `untitledstartup/coffeelint-ruby` repo, and then cloning the upstream repo and pushing it here, rather than the Github 'fork' button, because we cannot create private forks of public repos.

 ---